symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

 about them can be found in the :doc:`../components/routing` component documentation page.

-The above, specific example determines that content instances of class ``Page`` will be rendered using the above template, if none other is explicitly provided by the associated ``Route`` (which, in this case, is ``Page`` itself).
+The specific example above determines that content instances of class ``Page`` will be rendered using the above template, if none other is explicitly provided by the associated ``Route`` (which, in this case, is ``Page`` itself).
 It also states that all content documents that instantiate ``RedirectRoute``